GURUFOCUS.COM » STOCK LIST » Basic Materials » Metals & Mining » Volt Lithium Corp (OTCPK:VLTLF) » Definitions » Cyclically Adjusted FCF per Share

 639-5th Avenue SW, Suite 1925, Calgary, AB, CAN, T2P 0M9

-Volt Lithium Corp is a lithium development and technology company aiming to be North America's first commercial producer of lithium hydroxide and lithium carbonates from oilfield brine.
+Volt Lithium Corp is a lithium development, and technology company focusing to be North America's first commercial producer of lithium hydroxide and lithium carbonates from oilfield brine.
 The Company is developing its lithium project in the area of Rainbow Lake, in Northwest Alberta (the Rainbow Lake Lithium Project on the backbone of the mature and sophisticated Alberta oil industry that will allow the Company to catapult its development.